 State and local officials are standing by to assist neighboring states impacted by Hurricane Gustav.
-The storm is now a major category 4 hurricane and is anticipated to make landfall early Tuesday between Houston, Texas and Mobile, Ala.
+The storm is now a major category 4 hurricane and is anticipated to make landfall early Tuesday between Houston, Texas and Mobile, Alabama.

 The State Emergency Operations Center (EOC) is activated.
 Officials with the Oklahoma Department of Emergency Management (OEM) are working with FEMA and officials in Texas and Louisiana to provide assistance should it be needed.